Funded research chairs at Victoria Business School

 Victoria Business School has a number of externally-funded chairs with specialist research expertise.

 Victoria Business School has a number of externally-funded chairs with specialist research expertise, and we are grateful for the support from sponsors that assist their ongoing activities and research.
-On this page is information about:

 Chair in Public Finance